 Linux Kernel Development is a book authored by Robert Love, a famous kernel developer.
 Contrary to the very famous Linux Device Drivers book, Linux Kernel Development is not oriented towards driver development, but instead covers how the core Linux kernel works.

 Having this knowledge is not absolutely necessary to write Linux device drivers, but having a good overall understanding of the kernel always help to understand what’s going on in your system, even at the application level.
-In July this year, the third edition of Linux Kernel Development has been published, which upgrades the book contents to kernel version 2.6.34, a good opportunity to have a new look at the book that Free Electrons received a few weeks ago.
+In July this year, the third edition of Linux Kernel Development has been published, which upgrades the book contents to kernel version 2.6.34, a good opportunity to have a new look at the book that Bootlin received a few weeks ago.

 After a quick introduction to the kernel sources (configuring, building, organization of the source tree), the book immediately dives into kernel internals: